boof/vagrant.sh/README.md

   To build a not already built Ruby you have to add one of the following lines into your provisioning script after you included the ruby module.

-        setup_ruby 2.0.0-p247 # or
+        set-ruby 2.0.0-p247 # or
-        setup_ruby # will use /vagrant/.ruby-version
+        set-ruby # will use /vagrant/.ruby-version

   It works best across multiple boxes if you sync the cache folder via NFS.